July 2024 Newsletter – Through Hull Durability

 Photo Essay: Through Hull Durability

-I vividly recall working at a yacht club on Long Island, when a vicious Nor’easter slammed into the region.
-Several sailing vessels broke free from their moorings and ended up on a leeward beach; some were only lightly damaged, while others flooded and filled with sand.
+I vividly recall working at a yacht club on Long Island, when a vicious nor’easter slammed into the region.
+Several sailing vessels broke free from their moorings and ended up on a lee beach; some were only lightly damaged, while others flooded and filled with sand.
 In some cases, the vessels remained watertight until through hull fittings failed, and in every one of those cases, the failed through hull fittings were above the normal resting waterline.
 As the vessels laid down on the beach, the weight of the hull rested on these through hulls, causing some to fail; the failed fittings were all non-reinforced plastic, but again well above the normal resting waterline.

-The image shown here is of a battered through hull fitting, located in the topsides of a vessel that survived a hurricane, where it came to rest along a seawall.
+The image shown here is of a battered bronze through hull fitting, located in the topsides of a vessel that survived a hurricane, where it came to rest along a seawall.
 The distortion of the metal, as well as the damage to the surrounding fiberglass, is testament to the violence of the interaction between the vessel and an immovable object.
 Just because a through hull fitting is located above the normally resting waterline, doesn’t mean it won’t be tested.
-ABYC Standards define below the “waterline” as anything submerged when a power vessel heels 7 degrees, and for a sailing vessel anything that is submerged when heeled to the tow rail.
-In the case of the beached vessels, the failed through hulls were all above the resting waterline but below the heeled waterline.
+ABYC Standards define below the “waterline” as anything submerged when a power vessel heels 7 degrees, and for a sailing vessel anything that is submerged when heeled to the toe rail.
+In the case of the beached vessels, the failed through hulls were all above the resting waterline, but below the heeled waterline.

 Ask Steve